dc138/st-patched/README.md

 A build of the [Suckless Simple Terminal](https://st.suckless.org) (st) with many essential community patches modified to work together.
 Targets st revision `9846a56` (a few commits after st version `0.9`), and most likely wont work with other versions without manual changes to the patches.

-This repo includes a single unified patch file with all patches built-in, that you can apply directly to the st source.
+A single unified patch file with all patches built-in is included as a github releases.
+You can apply directly to the st source, as explained below.
+If you use Arch Linux, this package is provided in the AUR under the name `st-community-git`.
 Individual patches used to create it are provided in the `patches/` directory.

 ![Example image](assets/example.png)